enarjord/passivbot/docs/how-it-works.md

 could be up to 12500 (125 * 100).

-You can make sure that your position will not be allowed to exceed X% of your unleveraged balance by making sure that your pbr_limit + pbr_stop_loss parameters do not exceeed 0.1 (=10%).
+You can make sure that your position will not be allowed to exceed X% of your unleveraged balance by making sure that your pbr_limit + pbr_stop_loss parameters do not exceed 0.1 (=10%).
 If the price of the symbol would drop to 0, you'd lose a maximum of 10% of your wallet.

 The bot will makee sure that your position size does not ever surpass pbr_limit + pbr_stop_loss.
 When the bot crosses this value,